andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/ui-work/swift-how-to-setting-up-a-table-view.md

 #### [0:16]

-In this walkthrough, I'm using XCode 6.3.1, which has me writing Swift 1.2 syntax in a couple of spots.
+In this walkthrough, I'm using Xcode 6.3.1, which has me writing Swift 1.2 syntax in a couple of spots.

 #### [0:24]